Ephigenia/Ephigenia.github.io/_projects/2018-05-stepbystep.md

     - Test Driven Development
     - umzug
 excerpt: |
-    Concept and development of a REST-API service written in nodejs with continuous integration, testing & deployment using docker and gitlab ci.
+    Concept and development of a REST-API service written in node.js with continuous integration, testing & deployment using docker and gitlab ci.
 ---